 Stop by the West Newton Visitors Center, located in a train station along the trail, for information.
 Just across the West Newton bridge, you'll find Bloom Brew, a local craft brewery, perfect for a cold pint after a Saturday ride.
 Just a few miles from downtown West Newton, Cedar Creek Park is a charming stop for a summer picnic with Youghiogheny River access.

 This charming small town is located within almost 20,000 acres of Ohiopyle State Park land and along the Class I-IV whitewater on the Youghiogheny River.
 These great outfitters and rental experts are ready to take you on a whitewater trip down the river or biking on the GAP.
-You'll also find miniature golf, a zip line adventure park, the Meadow Run Natural Waterslides and more in Ohiopyle, your one stop shop for outdoor adventures.
+You'll also find miniature golf, the Meadow Run Natural Waterslides and more in Ohiopyle, your one stop shop for outdoor adventures.
 The park features several picturesque waterfalls, miles of hiking trails, and wonderful vistas overlooking the Laurel Highlands.
 Visit the Laurel Highlands Falls Area Visitors Center, located along the water, with interactive displays, and spend some time in charming shops along Sherman Street.

 Rent kayaks and canoes for paddling on the nearby Youghiogheny River Lake.
 16 miles long and one-half mile wide, this river lake is perfect for power boating and water-skiing as well.
 Stroll through the charming town of Confluence, and enjoy pumpkin treats at the Confluence Pumpkinfest in October.